sam-shridhar1950f/orbit-py/README.md

 <p align="center">
-  This "Orbit Simulator" was completed as the capstone project for the engineering concentration at the Governor's Honors Program (GHP) in Georgia.<br/>
+  This "Orbit Simulator" was completed as the capstone project for the engineering concentration at the Governor's Honors Program (GHP).<br/>
 </p>

 <p align="center"><a href="https://drive.google.com/drive/folders/1baY3QL0SgYpmnjhPKRlufZH7Qz6aoTUQ?usp=sharing" target="_blank">Photo Repository</a></p>